CrazyBomber/Android/readme.md

-Display the basic information of Android system
+Display the basic information of Android system.

+auther:qilei
+since 2016/7/11